zohol/boxbilling/README.md

     6. In the BoxBilling admin portal under Configuration -> Payment gateways -> Coinify set the API key, API secret that you generated in the previous step and the Coinify Secrewt that you generated in step 3.
 Changelog:
 ===================
+	Version 1.2 (May 4th, 2016)
+	Update to use Coinify PHP SDK

 	Version 1.1 (February 10, 2016)
 	Fix bug with wrong variable name